Sleep experts say Senate has it wrong: Standard time, not daylight saving, should be permanent

 “We do applaud stopping the switching during the course of the year and settling on a permanent time,” said Jocelyn Cheng, a member of the AASM’s public safety committee.
-But, she added, “standard time, for so many scientific and circadian rationales, should really be what permanent time is set to.”
+But, she added, “standard time, for so many scientific and circadian rationales and public health safety reasons, should really be what the permanent time is set to.”

 The AASM made this stance clear in 2020 when it released a position statement recommending that the country institute year-round standard time.
 Its reasoning, in part, is that standard time is more closely associated with humans’ intrinsic circadian rhythm, and that disrupting that rhythm, as happens with daylight saving time, has been associated with increased risks of obesity, metabolic syndrome, cardiovascular disease and depression.